SamL98/SPSkip/README.md

 ## MacOS

-The `persistence_ensurer` directory builds to a library that a) observes automatic Spotify updates and b) reinjects itself and the skiptracer library into the downloaded executable.
+The `reinjector` directory builds to a library that a) observes automatic Spotify updates and b) reinjects itself and the skiptracer library into the downloaded executable.

 The `LibSkipMac` directory builds to the final skiptracer that can be inserted into the application binary.
 It also performs the automatic hook resolution.